sjafri5/sjafri5.github.io/_posts/2020-02-05-spot-please.md

 Slap your smile with a sloppy tongue.
 Sticky spit, and sticky fun.
 Sticky spit on your sweating skin.
-Sticky spit on your sweaty clit.
+Sticky spit on your salty skin.
 Sail the seas under a sweltering sun,
 Sail the seas under squawking gulls.
 Scout some spots on the sandy shore,